 - Add native links from inside your blog articles to your resources page from time to time.

-- Link to it from your main menu.
+- Link to your tools page from your main navigation menu.

-- Link to your resources page when you to guest blogging.
+- Link to your resources page from your guest post author box.

-- Link to your tools and resources page at the bottom of your email newsletters.
+- Add a link to your tools and resources page at the bottom of your email newsletters.

-- Add a link to your recommended tools page in your new subscriber’s “thank you” page.
+- Insert a link to your recommended tools page in your email newsletters.